-- (a) For purposes of a contribution limit prescribed by Section 253.155, 253.157, or 253.160 and the limit on reimbursement of personal funds prescribed by Section 253.162, the general primary election and general election for state and county officers are considered to be a single election in which a judicial candidate is involved if the candidate: - (1) is unopposed in the primary election; or - (2) does not have an opponent in the general election whose name is to appear on the ballot. - (b) For a candidate to whom Subsection (a) applies, each applicable contribution limit prescribed by Section 253.155, 253.157, or 253.160 is increased by 25 percent.
-A candidate who accepts political contributions from a person that in the aggregate exceed the applicable contribution limit prescribed by Section 253.155, 253.157, or 253.160 but that do not exceed the adjusted limit as determined under this subsection may use the amount of those contributions that exceeds the limit prescribed by Section 253.155, 253.157, or 253.160 only for making an officeholder expenditure.
+(b) For purposes of the [a candidate to whom Subsection (a) applies, each applicable] contribution limits [limit] prescribed by Sections [Section] 253.155 and [,] 253.157 and the limits on reimbursement of personal funds and repayment of certain loans prescribed by Section 253.162, a runoff election in which the candidate 's name is on the ballot is considered a separate election [, or 253.160 is increased by 25 percent.
+A candidate who accepts political contributions from a person that in the aggregate exceed the applicable contribution limit prescribed by Section 253.155, 253.157, or 253.160 but that do not exceed the adjusted limit as determined under this subsection may use the amount of those contributions that exceeds the limit prescribed by Section 253.155, 253.157, or 253.160 only for making an officeholder expenditure].

-Sec.
+[Sec.
 253.163.
 NOTICE REQUIRED FOR CERTAIN POLITICAL EXPENDITURES.